 At 240Hz, you can crank response time overdrive to ‘Level 5’ for minimal ghosting behind fast-moving objects.
 Sadly, some minor ghosting will be noticeable here and there, but nothing game-breaking.

-At 60Hz, you should use ‘Level 1’ while ‘Level 3’ works best for a refresh rate around 144Hz.
+At 60Hz, you should use ‘Level 1’ while ‘Level 3’ works best for a refresh rate of around 144Hz.

 When using AMD FreeSync, the monitor’s refresh rate will change according to your frame rate in order to eliminate screen tearing and stuttering, so the optimal overdrive mode will vary depending on the game.